PrayusShrestha/PrayusShrestha/README.md

 **I am a student developer**
 <br/>
-I'm going into my second year at [UBC](https://www.ubc.ca), and am pursuing a Bachelor of Science in Computer Science & Economics.
-Currently, I am interning at [iStall](https://istall.ca), an Edmonton-based startup.
+I'm in my second year at [UBC](https://www.ubc.ca), and am pursuing a Bachelor of Science in Computer Science & Economics.
+Currently, I am working part-time at [iStall](https://istall.ca), an Edmonton-based startup I interned with in last Spring and Summer.
 In my spare time I work on [Felix](https://www.justaskfelix.com/), an AI-powered bot that provides data-driven answers to your fantasy football questions (stay tuned for more fantasy sports- hockey and basketball coverage coming soon).
 <br />

 **My Toolkit:**